 The problem is that while the law was put in place to reduce problems such as gambling addiction, internet fraud and other criminal activities, there was very little follow-through on the law.
 Another problem for the German government was that the European Union (EU) stepped in and prevented them from completely banning online gambling.

 In 2012 the IGT was amended and online lotteries and sports betting was again allowed in the country.
 Other forms of online gambling such as regular online casinos and poker rooms were still banned from the country.
 The IGT 2012 amendment was approved and signed by 15 out of the 16 German States.
-All but Schleswig-Holstein was keen to adopt this treaty.
+But Schleswig-Holstein was keen to adopt this treaty.
 Schleswig-Holstein instead chose to independently license its own online operators under more liberal regulations.

 In 2013 this state had already issued nearly 50 online licenses which were valid for 6 years.
 All licensed online casinos in this state are required to pay a 20% gross revenue tax.